 Technology is going to be the key to business domination in the years ahead.
 Covid19 has intensified the impact of technology on how mortgages are transacted.
 It’s important that all industry participants are acquainted with the technologies that are available.
 More than that, they need to simplify the process.
 As it stands, 75% of Canadians expect companies to remove any friction around purchases.
 In other words, simplifying the process removes many of the hurdles to closing a deal.
 In fact, brokers should go further than becoming familiar with software, apps and other technologies currently available by implementing, or even building, new solutions to stay ahead of the game.

 When considering new technologies, the customer-centric approach should remain the same.
-Brokers know that they must be borrower focused; technological advancements need to have the same focus on borrowers as well as be use friendly and transparent as customers want to know exactly where they stand in the process.
+Brokers know that they must be borrower focused; technological advancements need to have the same focus on borrowers as well as be user friendly and transparent as customers want to know exactly where they stand in the process.

 As regulations tighten, brokers will need to become more familiar with B lending.
-The list outlined in this article for will help brokers navigate the B side of the business, as well act as a checklist for those already working in B lending.
+The list outlined in this article will help brokers navigate the B side of the business, as well act as a checklist for those already working in B lending.

 The need for relationship building is a given in the industry.
 Prospects are more likely to work with brokers they have formed a relationship with.
 The list of potential sources of leads are an extension of the need to foster and maintain relationships.